-The implementation of this project requires the use of large excavators and bulldozers to clear vegetation, excavate the designated Cut Zones to the target elevation, and push fill into the designated Fill Zones.
-These restoration actions would disturb and displace soil in and along the streams; damage vegetation; create noise and vehicle emissions; and temporarily increase vehicle traffic and human activity in the project area.
-The typical effects associated with the environmental disturbances created by this project are described in Chapter 3 of the Programmatic EA, and are incorporated by reference and summarized in this document.
+The implementation of this project would require the use of large excavators and bulldozers to clear vegetation, excavate the designated cut zones to the target elevation, and push fill into the designated fill zones.
+These restoration actions would disturb and displace soil in and along the water bodies; damage vegetation; create noise and vehicle emissions; and temporarily increase vehicle traffic and human activity in the project area.
+The typical effects associated with the environmental disturbances created by this project are described in Chapter 3 of the Programmatic EA and are summarized in this document.

-Below is a description of the potential site-specific effects of the Finn Rock Floodplain Restoration, and an assessment of whether these effects are consistent with those described in the Programmatic EA.
+Below is a description of the potential site-specific effects of the Finn Rock Floodplain Restoration Phase 2 project, and an assessment of whether these effects are consistent with those described in the Programmatic EA.
 This project is designed to improve both aquatic and riparian habitats for the long term, so the adverse effects from soil and vegetation disturbance, and from human and mechanical activity, as detailed below, would be short term only.